krajaratnam1/sion-train/README.md

 Krishan Rajaratnam (NA: YoullTankMeLater, LAN: smurf platano) Kunal Shah (NA: Down Xindrome)

-This mod adds a train horn sound effect to Sion's ult.
+This mod adds a train horn sound effect to Sion's ult, working as of Patch 7.2.

 --How To Use--
 If on a Mac, just run the 'train' executable (either by just opening ‘train’ in